blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Timeline of History.md

 - Some of the Indo-Europeans split into the Indo-Iranians or Aryans
 - Some of the Indo-Iranians migrated to Iran, and Zarathustra wrote Gathas which founded Zoroastrianism
 	- Zoroastrianism was the most common religion is the Achaemenid, Parthian and Sassanid Persian empires.
-- Some of the Indo-Iranians migrated to India, and wrote hymns and stuff (Vedic Era)
+- 1600 BC: Some of the Indo-Iranians migrated to India, and wrote hymns and stuff (Vedic Era - 1500 BC to 900 BC)
 	- Hinduism was a combination of the Aryan Vedas and the Dravidian Hinduism
 	- The Vedas included the yajnas, yaagams, etc.
 	- So Hinduism has a lot in common with Zoroastrianism.